Alex Murdaugh says he lied to investigators during testimony in double murder trial

 Alex Murdaugh, 54, who called 911 to report the discovery, was charged with their murders 13 months later.

+Alex Murdaugh took to the stand for the second day in a row on Friday.
+In their cross-examination, prosecutors grilled the former attorney on his actions around the time investigators believe the murders occurred.
+Prosecutor Creighton Waters asked him to recount what he did during a "crucial" four-minute period around 9 p.m. that night, when Alex Murdaugh said he was in his home getting ready to visit his mother.
+Waters asked Alex Murdaugh if phone calls he made during that time, including to his wife, was to "manufacture an alibi."

+"It is an absolute fact that I am not manufacturing an alibi," Alex Murdaugh said.
+"I never manufactured any alibi in any way shape or form, because I did not and would not hurt my wife and my child."

-Weeks into the trial, Alex Murdaugh was called to take the stand by his defense team.
+Weeks into the trial, Alex Murdaugh was called to take the stand by his defense team on Thursday.
 His attorney, Jim Griffin, asked right away if he shot his wife and son in the head.

 "No, I did not," Alex Murdaugh said.
 "I didn’t shoot my wife or my son any time, ever."